cfgauss/r-novice-gapminder/_extras/guide.md

 #### Functions

-built in functions
-coding your own
-supplemental lesson
+There are many built-in functions but you can create your own.
+This is in a supplemental lesson.

 #### R Packages

 * 10,000 packages on CRAN (1/27/17)
-* install packages: `install.packages("packagename")`
+* Install packages: `install.packages("packagename")`
-* make a package available for use: `library(packagename)`
+* Make a package available for use: `library(packagename)`

 ~~~
 install.packages("gapminder")